wdtaylor30/wdtaylor30.github.io/index.md

 of Arts in Political Science, and a Minor in Data Science. <br>
 After graduation, I plan on pursuing a Ph.D., either in Political Science or Computer Science.<br> <br>

-My interests lie in the the utilization of quantitative and computer science methodologies to study political phenomena.
+My interests lie in the the utilization of quantitative and computational methodologies to study political phenomena.
 Examples of past work include generating visualizations based on country-year datasets, as well as visualizing and creating regression models from survey data.
 In the future, I'm interested in exploring how network analysis can be used to model international cyber attacks, and if set theory and survey data can be used to determine whether independent voters actually hold independent values.<br> <br>